Did you ever want to create your own, real, full fledged Ace Attorney fangame? Well...good luck with that. You need a team, money AND skills.

 How it works

-Currently supported are regular conversations as well as cross examinations.
+Currently supported are regular conversations, cross examinations and investigations.

 The games are created in basically two steps.
 The resources/assets, meaning everything you see and hear, are made with the Case Maker.

 The second part of the AACT is done with the Ace Attorney Casing Script.
 Also called the ToolScript.
 In short, the AACS.
 (We don't shorten it as TS because TypeScript is a thing that exists).

 The AACS is a pseudo script language created for this engine.
 It is a pseudo language, because it is basically just a set of instructions to tell the engine what to do.
 You don't have other functions like